-Another thing to remember is that cutting down on daytime naps to encourage good overnight sleep is NOT the answer.
-At 4 months old your baby should get between 12 and 15 hours of sleep a day, but cutting down on naps won’t help in the evening.
-If napping out and about is part of your routine then to help daytime naps in the buggy a SnoozeShade is ideal for giving your baby a dark environment with no distractions.
+Do not cut down on daytime naps in the hope that your baby will sleep through the night.
+At four months, your baby should get between 12 and 15 hours of sleep a day.
+If napping out and about is part of your routine, use SnoozeShade to give your baby a dark environment with no distractions.

 18-month Sleep Regression

-Similar to the previous regressions the 18 month experience will often be linked to new teeth (canines will probably be appearing around now!) as well as increase separation anxiety and increased cognitive development.
-Of course your baby is now a toddler, and quite possibly will be having tantrums and testing your patience with their behaviour, and this will happen during the night too.
-To get through it stick to a set bedtime routine, and try not to resort to extra naps in the day to make up for lack of sleep over night.
-Another thing to try is to get them more involved n decisions so they feel like they have some control – let them pour in the bath bubbles, pick the book to read at bedtime.
+The 18-month regression will often be linked to new teeth (your baby’s canines will be appearing around now), as well as separation anxiety and increased cognitive development.
+As their second year approaches, your little one may also be having tantrums – they become frustrated at things they can’t yet do.
+To get through this, stick to your bedtime routine and try not to offer extra naps in the daytime to make up for lack of sleep in the night.
+You can also start to offer them the opportunity to get involved in decisions, so they feel like they have some control – allow them to choose between two different outfits, or pick the book to read at bedtime.

-Hopefully you’re now feeling a bit better about getting through these phases of broken sleep, disturbed nights and frustration!
-Just remember that they don’t last forever and once your child is a little older you will barely remember these stressful times!
+We hope you’re feeling better about getting through phases of broken sleep, disturbed nights and frustration.
+Just remember, they don’t last forever and it will soon be a memory!

 What You Need to Know About the Two-Year Sleep Regression